pumelotea/pumelo-select/README.md

 you should implement what logic you want. it's open.

 ### Style
-you can change style if you think this style not ok, edit the component by your self.
+you can change style if you think this style not ok, edit the component by your self directly.

 ### Feedback & Bugs
 maybe the component have some bugs,if have can you send me a email(535553297#qq.com,replace '#' to '@') as soon as ?